- Prep time 10 minutes

 Read more here: The West African Dish That Formed the Heart of Our Sunday Lunches. —The Editors

 large okra pods, stems removed, cut into 1-inch rounds

 White rice, for serving

-Using an immersion hand blender, puree the mixture.
-(If you don't have an immersion hand blender, then feel free to use a regular blender, working in batches.)
+- Using an immersion blender, purée the mixture until smooth.
+(If you don't have an immersion blender, feel free to use a regular blender, working in batches.)

-Serve hot atop fresh white rice.
+- Serve hot over white rice.
 Or serve as an alternative to spinach dip.
-To serve as a soup, add 2 to 3 cups boiling water after the callaloo has been pureed (adjust salt and pepper accordingly).
+To serve as a soup, add 2 to 3 cups of boiling water after the callaloo has been puréed (adjust the salt and pepper accordingly).